Survivors: The Basics

 First broadcast: 07 May 1975

-Architect Charles Vaughan is confronting the challenges of the post-Death world with zeal and an acute sense of urgency.
-Even as his own settlement is decimated in an accident, he remains determined that all surviving women become pregnant to ensure the survival of the human race.
-Although impressed by his resourcefulness, Abby, Jenny and Greg find his dogmatism repellant.
+Architect Charles Vaughan is confronting the challenges of the post-Death world with zeal and an acute sense of urgency, putting his impressive skill-set to use in setting up a viable new settlement.
+Returning to Maredell after meeting up with Abby, Jenny and Greg he discovers that his new community has been decimated by fatal food poisoning.
+Charles remains unbowed, and determined that all surviving women become pregnant to ensure the survival of the human race.
+Although impressed by his resourcefulness, Abby, Jenny and Greg find his dogmatism repellant, and, after helping to construct a funeral pyre for the community's dead, they leave Maredell behind.

 1.5 | Gone to the Angels